MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

     Has the ability to reload the test suite been enabled yet?
 If so ``cylc vr`` can likely be used to restart the original suite.

-    This is likely the case after moving to github - try and update these WPs if so.
+    This is likely the case after moving to GitHub - try and update these WPs if so.

 The test suite should now be rerun to confirm the kgo has been installed